 Boulder, Colorado provides great outdoor recreational opportunities, year round.
 During the winter, one of the most popular and accessible recreational activities is snowshoeing.

 Many of the county’s spring and summer hiking trails and recreational areas become perfect places to snowshoe during the winter.
 And the diversity of terrain in Boulder County, ranging from foothills to high mountains will provide plenty of challenge.
 It’s perfect whether you’re just starting out or you’re experienced on your snowshoes.

-When snowshoeing in Boulder County, it’s important to remember that the difference in elevations means that not all trails will be accessible for snowshoeing all winter.
+Note: When snowshoeing in Boulder, it’s important to remember that the difference in elevations means that not all these trails will be accessible for snowshoeing all winter.
 Lower elevation trails may only be open for snowshoeing later in the season, or after a heavy snow.

 1. Eldora Mountain Resort

 We start with this spot, because it’s perfect for the first time snowshoe experience.
 Eldora Mountain Resort has run one of the area’s most popular Nordic centers, for many years.
 The Eldora Nordic Center has a wide variety of trails ranging from easy to moderately difficult.
 If you’re new to snowshoeing and aren’t sure if you’re ready to buy your own equipment, the Nordic Center has rental equipment that you can use for the day.

 Trails here are well maintained, but can also be busy.
 Many of the trails are designed for both snowshoe and cross-country ski use, so the Nordic center staff can help you learn the proper etiquette if you’re new to snowshoeing.
 The great part about snowshoeing here is the proximity of the Nordic center to the alpine resort is so close, that when you’re done on snowshoes you can swing by the ski lodge for lunch and a hot chocolate (affiliate link) …or a beer.